 Prenatal influences often largely control the hereditary tendencies.
 I have observed several cases in which the effects were almost phenomenal.
-At Strang, Nebraska, I was surprised, upon entering the C. B. & O. Ry. station, to see a twelve-year-old girl selling tickets, checking baggage, receiving and sending telegraphic messages, dispatching trains, directing passengers and otherwise superintending the station. asked for the station agent and was frankly informed by the child that she was the regularly employed agent.
-On further investigation I found that she had been in the employ of the company for some time, had complete charge of the passenger department at the place, received all moneys, kept the books, made all remittances, attended to all telegraphic communications and other business connected with the road. ing to the road auditor she was one of the most efficient agents on the system.
+At Strang, Nebraska, I was surprised, upon entering the C. B. & Q. Ry. station, to see a twelve-year-old girl selling tickets, checking baggage, receiving and sending telegraphic messages, dispatching trains, directing passengers and otherwise superintending the station. asked for the station agent and was frankly informed by the child that she was the regularly employed agent.
+On further investigation I found that she had been in the employ of the company for some time, had complete charge of the passenger department at the place, received all moneys, kept the books, made all remittances, attended to all telegraphic communications and other business connected with the road.
+According to the road auditor she was one of the most efficient agents on the system.
 In a long article published in the auditor's report (copies of which may be secured) the auditor says: "Miss Walker has the best kept set of books on the division.
 If she keeps on she may some day be president of the road."
 I spent several hours in conversation with the child at different times and was amazed at the rapidity and self-composure with which she discharged her many duties.
+I observed that in receiving or sending a message, she would converse freely on other subjects without any apparent inconvenience; while the endless questions of passengers, the clamor of checking baggage and the shouting of trainmen for orders did not disturb her in the least.
+All seemed to be done as if by instinct.